The VW diesel scandal changed my career

 My initial skepticism was clearly misplaced.

-This change was clearly for the better.
+This change has clearly been for the better.

 But my skepticism was caused by a reluctance to change.
 When my career changed after the diesel crisis and the EV strategy proved to be the right one, I had to change course.
 I studied the facts about individual mobility in depth.